dalynsw/bustake-site/docs/quickstart.md

 ## New User Registration

-New users can go to the console to create an account.
+New users can go to the console website to create an account.
 After successful registration, a email is sent.
-The email content contains the username and password.
+The email contains the username and password.

-## Development console
+## Developer console

 Console login [link](https://console.bustake.com)